 In addition to running Soapbox, Inc., Amy also consults to many organizations and initiatives, including being a consulting producer on the HBO documentary Gloria Steinem: In Her Own Words and an advisor to PBS documentary on the women’s movement in America, MAKERS: Women Making America.
-Amy is also overseeing educational outreach for MAKERS and at work on a book to compliment the MAKER’s film and digital platform.
+Amy also oversaw educational outreach for MAKERS and is currently working on a book to inspired by the MAKERS’ film and digital platform.
 Amy also works closely with Gloria Steinem on her writings.

 Amy was first publicly distinguished as a leader in 1995 when Who Cares magazine chose her as one of twenty-five Young Visionaries.
-She has gone on to win accolades from Ms. magazine, which profiled her in “21 for the 21st: Leaders for the Next Century,” Women’s Enews, which in 2003 named her one of their “Leaders for the 21st Century,” the American Association of University Women, which chose her as a 2004 Woman of Distinction.
+She has gone on to win accolades from publications including Ms. magazine, Scenarios USA, and her alma mater, Barnard College.
+Women’s eNews named her one of their “Leaders for the 21st Century,” and the American Association of University Women named her a Woman of Distinction.

 Amy was also the interim project director for Twilight: Los Angeles, a film by Anna Deavere Smith, where she oversaw a national educational program that addressed race in America.
-She has also worked with Scenarios USA helping with the distribution of their teen educational videos, and with the Columbia School of Public Health on a project addressing the long-term negative health consequences of welfare reform.
+She has worked with Scenarios USA helping with the distribution of their teen educational videos, and with the Columbia School of Public Health on a project addressing the long-term negative health consequences of welfare reform.
 She served as a cultural attaché to the U.S. Embassy in Russia where she consulted on women’s issues in that country.